Skip to Content, Navigation, or Footer.

 Students can also visit Handshake for job and internship opportunities.
 Handshake is a platform designed to help students narrow options to state, industry, or federal, government-based internships or jobs, according to ASU Career Services.

-Danielle Zelaya, the director of community placements within the College of Health Solutions, said for students needing to complete a clinical internship for their major, the Student Success Hub is dedicated to helping connect students to translational teams, which means working with faculty and the community.
+Danielle Zelaya, the director of community placements within the College of Health Solutions, said for students needing to complete a internships for their major, the Student Success Hub is dedicated to helping connect students to different forms of internships.

 "We want all students to leave with that practical, real-world knowledge and experience," Zelaya said.
 "We have internship and experiential learning support coordinators that will meet with and work directly with students to help guide them on their path."